We asked some teachers how they've been using Educake in and out of the classroom. Here are the ideas they shared - read on for further details:

 “We are finding the data is very useful because we're starting to look back at tests that were done over the lockdown to identify particular topics where the students seem to be struggling so we can plan out intervention in school to support them” Simon Acton, Head of Science, Haydock High School

-3. Use Educake in a live lesson
+3. Use Educake in a live lesson and get real-time results

 The results screen gives an instant overview of student progress as they complete tests - scores are updated in real time and can be anonymised to share with the whole class.
 It’s quick and easy for teachers to see which topics are proving tricky for students, whether as a whole class or for an individual.